 Beyond ownership verification, the verifier also needs to trace the source of model leakage, identifying which client was responsible for the unauthorized distribution.
-Recent studies have explored methods for ensuring the traceability of watermarked models in FL~\cite{shao2024fedtracker, yu2023leaked, xu2024robwe, nie2024fedcrmw}.
-For instance, FedTracker~\cite{shao2024fedtracker} embeds unique bit strings into each client's model and identifies the leaker by measuring bit string similarities.
+Recent studies have explored methods for ensuring the traceability of watermarked models in FL~\citep{shao2024fedtracker, yu2023leaked, xu2024robwe, nie2024fedcrmw}.
+For instance, FedTracker~\citep{shao2024fedtracker} embeds unique bit strings into each client's model and identifies the leaker by measuring bit string similarities.
 However, this approach requires white-box access to the suspect model, which limits its practicality.
-Another approach, FedCRMW~\cite{nie2024fedcrmw}, introduces a black-box watermarking mechanism that injects unique watermarks into each model shared with the client by mixing clients' local datasets with multiple types of triggers.
+Another approach, FedCRMW~\citep{nie2024fedcrmw}, introduces a black-box watermarking mechanism that injects unique watermarks into each model shared with the client by mixing clients' local datasets with multiple types of triggers.
 The model leaker is then identified based on the models' predictions on these watermarked datasets.
 However, this method modifies the local training protocol and requires access to clients' local data, making it vulnerable to tampering by malicious clients.
-Moreover, such an approach contradicts FL’s core principle of data privacy preservation.
-Despite these advancements, the literature lacks a formal definition and formulation of the problem of black-box watermarking for model ownership verification and traceability in FL.
+A recent method, MFL-Owner~\citep{mfl-owner}, targets multi-modal FL by leveraging each client’s visual and language encoders to construct an orthogonal transformation on the client’s trigger set, which serves as a watermark.
+However, this approach suffers from poor generalizability and fails to scale effectively to broader FL systems.
+Despite notable empirical progress, existing literature still lacks a formal problem definition and formulation of black-box watermarking for ownership verification and traceability in FL.